Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure the total cost is displayed within the toast notifications. | The total cost is displayed within the toast notifications. [toast image](wireframes/toast_nods.png) | PASS
 Ensure the CHECKOUT button takes the user to the checkout page. | The CHECKOUT button takes the user to the checkout page. | PASS
 Ensure the appropiate fields are added to the admin checkout. | The appropiate fields are added to the admin checkout.
 [Admin checkout](wireframes/admin_checkout.png) | PASS
+Ensure cripsy forms renders the correct fields. | Crispy forms renders the correct form fiels on the checkout page.
+Fields marked with an asterisk are required, preventing the form from being submitted unless these fields are filled out. | PASS
+Ensure on the checkout page a preview of what the user is buying, an image of the product, its cost and quantity. | On the checkout page a preview of what the user is buying, an image of the product, its cost and quantity. | PASS

 ## Searching and Filtering